How to Validate Barcode Checksums and Use Format-Aware Reading in C#

 SymbologyChecksum TypeMandatory?Recommendation

-UPC-A / UPC-EMod10YesDefault settings sufficient — auto-corrected during write
+UPC-A / UPC-EMod10YesDefault settings sufficient; check digit auto-corrected on write

 Code39Mod43OptionalRaise ConfidenceThreshold to 0.8+ and enable RemoveFalsePositive